-Consequently, Biogen has initiated Part C which is a phase 3 clinical trial.
-The trial is now enrolling and aims to enroll approximately 100 people with SOD1 ALS.
-The trial will last 32 weeks and participants will receive 8 doses of the drug or a placebo.
-There is a 1-in-3 chance of being assigned to the placebo group.
-In Australia the VALOR trial is being conducted by Professor Steve Vucic at Westmead hospital.
-The trial is only open to those patients carrying the SOD1 genetic mutation.
-Please discus your suitability for this trial with your neurologist.
+Consequently, Biogen initiated Part C which was a phase 3 clinical trial.
+The trial enrolled 108 people with SOD1 ALS.
+The trial lasted 32 weeks and participants received 8 doses of the drug or a placebo.
+There was a 1-in-3 chance of being assigned to the placebo group.

 On 17 October 17 2021, Biogen announced the results of the phase 3 VALOR study, indicating that while tofersen did not demonstrate statistical significance in the primary measure of disease progression, as measured by the ALSFRS-R, multiple secondary and exploratory measures of motor function, respiratory function, muscle strength and quality of life suggested the potential of a positive effect.